spec-framework/website/docs/own-model.md

 <strong>MorphicAdapterBindings</strong> for Morphic.</p>

 <p>The method <code>SpecAdapterBindings>>#initializeBinding</code> is present only to expose the whole set of adapters required.
-It fills up a dictionary as shown in the code:</p>
+It fills a dictionary as shown in the code:</p>

 {% highlight smalltalk %}
 initializeBindings
-       "This implementation is stupid, but it exposes all the container which need to be bound"
+       "This implementation is stupid, but it exposes all the containers which need to be bound"

        bindings
 	       at: #ButtonAdapter            put: #ButtonAdapter;